Romanian revolution: Fighting and continued violence

 Petre Roman speaking to the crowd in Bucharest.

 There has yet to be any academic evidence for the idea that there were significant forces considered loyal to the old regime.
 Rather, the continued fighting which was seen after the flight of Ceaușescu is believed to have been a result of mistaken exchanges of fire from the general population and armed forces.
 There has been no academic evidence to suggest that Securitate units fought against the revolution.
 The origins of this story can be found in the speech given on 22 December by Army Captain Mihail Lupoi.
 During this speech, he asserts that it was only the Securitate who had shot protesters before the 22nd and that the Securitate needs to come onto the side of the army.
 This placed the deaths of protesters by the army onto the shoulders of the Securitate.
 But both the army and Securitate had shot and killed protesters before the 22nd.

 The vast majority of deaths came from the period between 22 and 25 December.
 On the 22nd, a small group of individuals which would later comprise the core of the National Salvation Front (Frontul Salvării Naționale, FSN), called for a mass mobilisation of people for the defence of the television station.
 This call to arms resulted in the accumulation of army personnel, patriotic guards (both in and out of uniform) and armed civilians guarding the station.
 Later the same evening, there was an announcement that a convoy of anti-terrorist units were heading for the television centre.
-This wasn't so, but it added to the extremely tense environment which had been building since the flight of Ceaușescu.
+This was not so, but it added to the extremely tense environment which had been building since the flight of Ceaușescu.

 When gunfights finally erupted outside and around the television studio, they were almost always the result of miscommunication.
 One such example is when a group of Patriotic Guardsmen took up a defensive position in a building close to the television centre on the 23rd.
 It has not been established who took the first shots at around 17:00, but a gunfight soon ensued with those in the television station returning fire onto the position of the Patriotic guards, according to an aid worker who had set up a first aid station at the side of the television station, and who said that, afterwards, the group of Patriotic Guardsmen would later deny that they had fired first.
 This is only one of many examples of gunfights between pro-revolution forces after the flight of Ceaușescu on the 22nd.